Perspective | The new list of troubled federal programs is longer than ever, watchdog reports

 ●U.S. Postal Service financial viability.
 “This regression is due to USPS’s business model not being financially sustainable.
 USPS expenses exceeded revenues by $18 billion in fiscal years 2019 and 2020 as its labor compensation costs continued to increase while the volume of its most profitable mail products continued to decline.”

 The findings point to reasons postal officials “have been working on developing a comprehensive 10-year strategy that will be finalized soon to address the serious but solvable challenges of the Postal Service,” USPS said in a statement.
-“As Postmaster General [Louis] DeJoy told Congress last week, ‘years of financial stress, underinvestment, unachievable service standards, and lack of operational precision have resulted in a system that does not have adequate resiliency to adjust and adapt to changing circumstances.’”
+“As Postmaster General [Louis] DeJoy told Congress last week, ‘years of financial stress, underinvestment, unachievable service standards, and lack of operational precision have resulted in a system that does not have adequate resiliency to adjust and adapt to changing circumstances.’ ”

 ●2020 Census.
 The Census Bureau shortened its data collection time “even though COVID-19 had forced the Bureau to pause field data collection operations for approximately 3 months.
 Compressing the time frame to collect data and process responses has increased the risk of compromised data quality.”